Updated June 28, 2021

 COLLEGE CAREER (SIU EDWARDSVILLE): Tallied six goals and 12 assists in 79 matches – all starts – during his four-year career at Southern Illinois University-Edwardsville…Selected to the 2014 NSCAA All-West Region First-Team and the 2014 NSCAA Scholar All-America First Team…Won the Missouri Valley Conference Defender of the Year Award in his senior season and was named to the MVC All-Tournament team for the third straight year…Tied his career high with three goals as a senior over 21 matches, all starts, and added a pair of assists…Named to the preseason watch-list for the MAC Hermann Trophy as a junior…Started all 19 games in his junior season, finishing the year with a team-high four assists and ranking second on the team with 21 shots…Earned selections to the 2013 NSCAA All-Region Third Team, All-MVC First Team, and MVC All-Tournament team…Started 19 games at center back as a sophomore, earning First Team NSCAA All-Region defender and First Team All-MVC honors and a selection to the MVC All-Tournament team…Named 2011 MVC Freshman of the Year, scoring three goals and led the team with a career-high six assists…Earned 2011 All-MVC Honorable Mention…Scored his first-career game-winning goal in the 84th minute against UMKC on Nov.
 4, 2011…Finished second on the team with 35 shot attempts as a freshman.

-PERSONAL: Full name is Matthew Ryan Polster…Born in Milwaukee, Wisc. but raised in Las Vegas, Nev. …Began playing youth soccer for the Downtown Las Vegas Soccer Club…Played one season for the Colorado Rapids Academy in 2010-11…Married his wife, Brittany, on Jan.
+PERSONAL: Full name is Matthew Ryan Polster…Born in Milwaukee, Wisc. and raised in Las Vegas, Nev. …Began playing youth soccer for the Downtown Las Vegas Soccer Club…Played one season for the Colorado Rapids Academy in 2010-11…Married his wife, Brittany, on Jan.
 4, 2020 in his hometown of Las Vegas…Majored in Finance while at SIU-Edwardsville…Completed his high school soccer career at Palo Verde High School with 24 goals and 12 assists, including 10 goals and an assist as a senior...Named the 2010-11 Gatorade Nevada Boys Soccer Player of the Year...
 Helped Palo Verde to a 13-2-3 record as a senior and a spot in the Class 4A Sunset Region semifinals...Member of the U.S. Youth Soccer Region IV Olympic Development Squad in 2010...Two-time All-4A South Nevada and All-4A Sunset Region player.